ossd-sp22/project-evaluation/pokemon_showdown_evaluation.md

     - __when was the pull request closed:__ 2022-03-10

-- __do maintainers respond quickly to pull requests when they are opened?__ Yes maintainers respond fairly quickly.
+- __do maintainers respond quickly to pull requests when they are opened?__ Yes, maintainers respond fairly quickly.